dushanpantic/grpc-server-mock/README.md

 --host     Server host.                                [default: "127.0.0.1"] --port     Server port.                                    [default: "50051"] --folder   Path to folder with files for autowireing.          [default: "."]
---silent   If true, noop logger will be used       [boolean] [default: false]
+--silent   If set, noop logger will be used       [boolean] [default: false] --delay    Delay in milliseconds before returning response.    [default: "0"]
 ```

 Expected format: